wrewsama/obsidian-vault/Interview Notes/Theory/Operating Systems.md

 ## Microkernel vs Monolith

 Microkernel:
-- user services are separated form kernel services in memory
+- user services are separated from kernel services in memory
 - Kernel is generally more robust and extensible (more things running in user mode instead of kernel mode)
 - Better isolation and protection between kernel and high level services